vegaprotocol/documentation/docs/vega-protocol.md

 ##### Direct allocation by governance (WIP)

 A governance proposal may be submitted to transfer funds on enactment from the on-chain treasury to certain account types.
-Please see [the governance spec]() for a description of this.

 ##### Periodic automated allocation to reward pool account (WIP)